fernandaars/networking_projects/routing_protocol/README.md

 # Routing Protocol Based on Distance Vector
-An implementation of a virtual topology of routers, where the routers use a routing protocol based on a distance vector.
+An implementation of a virtual topology of routers using a distance vector based routing protocol.

 # How to Run